roni-kreinin/turtlebot4_manual/software/nav2.md

 # Nav2

-TODO: Add images of real robot
+TODO: Add images from real robot

 [Nav2](https://navigation.ros.org/) is the official navigation stack in ROS2.
 Nav2 can be used to calculate and execute a travel path for the robot by using a map of its surroundings.
 The map can be loaded at launch or generated with [SLAM](slam.md) while navigating.